 Welcome here!
-I am Xingyuan, a graduate student of Language Technologies Institute in the School of Computer Science at Carnegie Mellon University.
-I am fortunately advised by Prof. Alan Black, Prof. Lori Levin , Prof. Graham Neubig, and Prof. Antonios Anastasopoulos.
-Before that, I received my bachelor degree in Translation and Linguistics from Zhejiang University, where I minored in Computer Science.
+I am Xing-yuan Zhao([ɕɪŋ˥˥ y̯ɛn˧˥ ʈʂɑʊ˥˩] 趙,星媛).
+I'm currently a PhD student in linguistics at UC San Diego.
+Before that, I received my master degree in Language Technologies Institute at Carnegie Mellon University, and bachelor degree in Translation and Linguistics from Zhejiang University, where I minored in Computer Science.

 Advisor: Prof. Graham Neubig, Prof. Alan Black, Prof. Lori Levin, Prof. Antonios Anastasopoulos

 Multi-word Expression in Cross-lingual Word Embeddings